DanielvandeVelde/functional-programming/README.md

 - [x] Return my own data
 - [x] Helpful console
 - [x] Make it functional!
-- [ ] Start over.
+- [x] Start over.
 I know what to do now and I am ashamed of the abomination I've created.
+- [ ] Legenda's

 # Bronnen